 - INCOME SPLITTING WITH DIVIDENDS.
 Your spouse could be a non-voting shareholder of the company which means they don’t have a vote on deciding how the business is run however as a shareholder, this would allow splitting income with them through the use of dividends.
 Dividends are paid out with after-tax corporate dollars and therefore when taxed personally, there is a tax credit available that can offset the tax on the dividend, depending on how much has been taken.

 - BUSINESS TO BUSINESS.
 It is very common nowadays to see Corporations moving away from having employees and using contract staff instead.
-And in many cases, these businesses will only do business with Corporations. **Just be careful that you don’t end up as a PERSONAL SERVICES BUSINESS. (blog soon to come on this topic)
+And in many cases, these businesses will only do business with Corporations. *Just be careful that you don’t end up as a PERSONAL SERVICES BUSINESS.

 As you can see, there are many things to consider when choosing to start a corporation or changing from a sole proprietor to a corporation